Alex DeBrincat Game Preview: Red Wings vs. Bruins

 DeBrincat Stats vs. the Bruins

-- On defense, the Bruins have been the stingiest unit in the NHL by allowing 11 total goals (1.6 per game).
+- On defense, the Bruins have been the stingiest unit in the league by allowing 16 total goals (1.6 per game).

 |2023-2024 Season